EricWardner/ECE281_CE3/README.md

 The testbench results show that the elevator starts at level 1 (0001) and rises a level and waits at that level for 2 clock periods everytime the stop becomes 0.
 When the elevator reaches level 4 (0100), it descends back to 1.
 The self-checker explicitly shows the change in levels.

 ####Questions
-Moore: is reset synchronous or --asynchronous?
+Moore: is reset synchronous or --asynchronous? <br />
-	-synchronus, changes with the clock.
+	-synchronus, changes with the clock. <br />
-Mealy: is reset synchronous or --asynchronous?
+Mealy: is reset synchronous or --asynchronous? <br />
-	-asynchronus, dependent on output as well.
+	-asynchronus, dependent on output as well. <br />
-What is the clock frequency?
+What is the clock frequency?  <br />
-	-1/10ns, freq = 1/period
+	-1/10ns, freq = 1/period <br />
-What value would we set to simulate a 50MHz clock?
+What value would we set to simulate a 50MHz clock? <br />
-	-1/t = 50,000,000, 20ns
+	-1/t = 50,000,000, 20ns <br />